MHockmann/Dissertation/Readme.md

 ## Usage

 Just run the included scripts in MATLAB.
+For some chapters, further details are provided how to use the code.